 - supporting young people from disadvantaged backgrounds on our regular STEM Outreach programmes and summer schools

-Representing the College at events
+Represent the College at events

-- giving talks in local schools/colleges about your university experience (currently suspended due to the pandemic)
+- giving talks in local schools/colleges about your university experience

-- working at our annual Undergraduate Open Days (currently suspended due to the pandemic)
+- working at our annual Undergraduate Open Days

-- taking part in on-campus events for local schools/college students/prospective postgraduate students (currently suspended due to the pandemic)
+- taking part in on-campus events for local schools/college students/prospective postgraduate students

-- leading tours of campus (currently suspended due to the pandemic)
+- leading tours of campus

 - taking part in online recruitment events, answering questions through chat or video

-- representing Imperial at a range of higher education recruitment events such as UCAS fairs (currently suspended due to the pandemic)
+- representing Imperial at a range of higher education recruitment events such as UCAS fairs

 - mentoring students online

-- tutoring STEM subjects online (in person tutoring currently suspended due to pandemic)
+- tutoring STEM subjects online or in-person

-Assisting with marketing activities
+Assist with marketing